-However, through a combination of prescription medication and therapeutic intervention, many people with bipolar disorder are able to manage and stabilize their emotions and urges, and live productive, thriving lives.
+However, through a combination of prescription medication and therapeutic intervention, many people with bipolar disorder are able to manage and stabilize their emotions and urges and live productive thriving lives.
 However, other people with the condition choose to self-medicate, turning to substance abuse as a way to temporarily numb emotions.

 For example, a study published in JAMA Psychiatry in 2004 found that people with severe bipolar disorder are more than four times more likely to be frequent users of alcohol.
-Not only is this attempt at treatment inadequate, it can make the condition worsen in the long-term.
+Not only is this attempt at treatment inadequate, but it can also make the condition worsen in the long-term.
 Here are some specific drugs whose misuse can be made even more damaging with a co-occurring bipolar disorder.

 After a long period of depression, the mania phase can be seen as a very positive experience, with a burst of energy, exuberance, and creativity.
 Although they often feel good to the person experiencing them, a manic phase can lead a person to make a dangerous decision, or push the body to unhealthy limits.
 Cocaine and methamphetamine are both substances that can be used to produce the feelings of a mania phase, sometimes making them stronger than they otherwise would be.
-This temporary high will be followed by a very strong “crash” into depression, that will be made even more severe, and longer lasting, by the drugs.
+This temporary high will be followed by a very strong “crash” into depression, that will be made even more severe, and longer-lasting, by the drugs.
 Furthermore, chronic stimulant abuse can alter the way in which the “highs” are felt, causing someone to feel anxious, agitated, or paranoid rather than happy.

 Opium-like prescription painkillers and heroin can seem to blunt the more dramatic highs and lows of bipolar disorder, and a person may turn to these substances as a way to feel “normal” or less overwhelmed by their emotional roller-coaster.
 However, this short-term relief can cause serious problems later.
-After dependence and tolerance sets in, the drugs will no longer have their same effect, and so you will need more of the drug to have similar effects.
+After dependence and tolerance sets in, the drugs will no longer have the same effect, and so you will need more of the drug to have similar effects.
 Going without can then lead to even more unpredictable mood swings, and add the anxiety of severe addiction on top of your other emotional turmoil.